Customer Segmentation in Banking: Impact Strategies 2026

 In this guide, you will learn how to:

-- Strengthen customer relationships through NBA driven strategies.
+- Strengthen customer relationships through NBA-driven strategies.

 - Define relevant NBAs and identify the right moments using transactional and geolocated events.